sjas/sandbox-java/README.md

 ============

 Code samples for common cases, strange quirks and corner cases in java.
-Or just to easier share code and implementation examples.
+Also to ease sharing code/implementation examples.

 Codebase is a working eclipse project.